 5. Matheran – 83 km

 Set at an elevation of 800 m (2,600 ft), Matheran is a beauteous hill station in the majestic Western Ghats.
 It forms a part of Maharashtra’s Raigad district.

-Albeit one of the nearest weekend getaways from Mumbai, this hill town still remains unscathed by the modern civilizations.
+Albeit one of the nearest weekend getaways from Mumbai, this hill town still remains unscathed by modern civilizations.
 It is an eco-sensitive region where automobiles are not allowed within the town limits.
-So, you can explore this place either on foot or on horse’s back.
+So, you can explore this place either on foot or on a horse’s back.

 Matheran was discovered by Hugh Malet, the erstwhile district collector of Thane in 1850.
-Enamoured by its cool and rarely humid weather, British used Matheran as a summer retreat.
+Enamoured by its cool and rarely humid weather, the British used Matheran as a summer retreat.

 The hill station is widely known for its 38 viewpoints that include Panorama Point, One Tree Hill Point, Hart Point, Porcupine Point and Louisa Point amongst the many.
 For the adventurers, it offers umpteen opportunities for trekking through the scenic trails of the ghats.

 Dasturi Naka is the last point in Matheran for motor vehicles.
 It is around a 2-hour drive by car from Mumbai.
 The nearest railway station is in Neral and from there, you can take a toy train joy ride till Matheran hilltop.

 Also Read: 12 Best Hill Stations in India.